 On the whole, we would not recommend Kleia for general use, but she may have niche value.

-Forgelite Prime Mikanikos is currently the best Kyrian soulbind for DPS, but is only slightly ahead of Pelagos.
+Forgelite Prime Mikanikos is currently the best Kyrian soulbind for DPS, and is well ahead of Pelagos even without the new capstone trait.
 However, his tree contains AoE knock-back effects that should you should be extremely cautious of in Mythic+.
-It is almost certainly better to run Pelagos or Kleia rather than risk knocking back enemies into another pack with Bron’s Call to Action.

 Changes with Covenant